 Francis Cody tells of an episode in rural India, in which a group of women were to petition a district official about access to the land surrounding their cremation ground.
 Their initiative was in part the product of a literacy scheme and the work of a particular local organizer.

-The district administrative office was housed in a former palace, where grievances which would once would once have been made orally and in person were now to be made on paper, to an office rather an individual.
+The district administrative office was housed in a former palace, where grievances which once would have been made orally and in person were now to be made on paper, to an office rather an individual.
 When they arrived, the women discovered the official they were looking for had left.
 They had to leave their petition, the document and its signatures, to speak for themselves, which seemed as uncertain as their newly-formed handwriting.
 They had been defeated in their attempt to make a direct plea, face-to-face with a public authority in a social register they knew and understood, and forced to rely on a token, a written submission they did not yet wholly trust.
 ‘Everything rested on a written piece of paper’.